Anxiety Management: Breathing Through the Storm

 Hold your breath again for a count of 4 seconds before repeating.

 This rhythm of equal parts inhaling, holding, exhaling, and holding again helps to bring your focus back to the present moment and interrupts the cycle of panic.
-Box breathing has been used by everyone from soldiers to yoga practitioners because of its ability to calm the nervous system, reduce stress, and restore clarity when anxiety takes hold.
+It’s a way of telling your nervous system, "We are safe right here."

 Long-Exhale Breathing for General Anxiety

-For those of us dealing with ongoing, generalized anxiety—where the stress may not be immediately overwhelming, but it lingers—another technique called long-exhale breathing can be especially beneficial.
+For those of us dealing with ongoing, generalized anxiety, that "low hum" of stress that lingers, another technique called long-exhale breathing can be especially beneficial.

 Inhale slowly and deeply through your nose for a count of 4 seconds.